VITA-Group/PA-HMDB51/README.md

 # PA-HMDB51
-This is the repo for PA-HMDB51 (privacy attribute HMDB51) dataset.
+This is the repo for PA-HMDB51 (privacy attribute HMDB51) dataset published in our paper http://arxiv.org/abs/1906.05675

+This dataset is collected and maintained by the [VITA group] (https://www.atlaswang.com/group) at the CSE department of Texas A&M University.

 ## Overview